How are Fleming Scholars selected?

 The 25 semi-finalists, as well as those not selected, are notified in late February or early March.
 Then, interviews occur in early to mid-March.
 Final results are available following the interviews.

 Fleming scholars work in state-of-the-art biomedical research laboratories on individual projects and are supervised by senior members of the OMRF scientific staff.
 Every effort is made to assign scholars to laboratories conducting research of particular interest to them.
-The scholars attend weekly seminars as well as occasional social events as a group (see “WHAT about fun stuff?” below).
+The scholars attend weekly seminars as well as occasional social events as a group.

 On the final day of the program, scholars give formal scientific seminars outlining the findings of their projects.
 Parents, teachers, OMRF staff and other guests are invited to attend.
 Each scholar also writes a scientific paper summarizing his/her summer project.
 Those papers may be published online and are available to download.

 Fleming Scholars work at OMRF for eight weeks typically in the months of June and July.
-Their first day is the Sunday or Monday after Memorial Day.
+Their first day is the Monday after Memorial Day.

 Housing is provided to eligible scholars at the student apartments located on the University of Central Oklahoma campus.
 Scholars are assigned in groups of two or four per unit.